Hanle Monastery

 Hanle Monastery is a 17th-century gompa of the Drukpa Lineage of the Kagyu school of Tibetan Buddhism located in the Hanle Valley, Leh district, Ladakh, India on an old branch of the ancient Ladakh-Tibet trade route.
 The valley is home to about a thousand people, with about 300 people living in Hanle village.
 The monastery is home to about ten monks while another 33 or so come regularly for prayers.
 It is only 19 km from the disputed frontier between India and Chinese-controlled Tibet.
+It is 255 km southeast of Leh, 208 km southeast of Upshi & 75 km southeast of Nyoma.